 Whether your family is living on one income by choice or because of unforeseen circumstances, you can live frugally on that one income and make it a successful adventure.

 Job loss today is a real thing.
 There is a crisis going on, and unemployment is on the rise.
-Finding a way to embrace frugal living is going to benefit you until you can get back on your feet.
+Finding a way to embrace frugal living will benefit you until you can get back on your feet.

-Pinterest is flooded with excellent tips on how to be a stay at home mom but when you’re heart is there, but you just can’t find a way financially to come home, these best ways to live frugally on one income will help you do just that.
+Excellent tips on being a stay-at-home mom flood Pinterest, but when your heart is there, but you can’t find a way financially to come home, these best ways to live frugally on one income will help you do just that.
 You can find a way to stay at home with your kids.

 Consider These Financial Goals Before Living On One Income

-Of course, if you have just been laid off, these are not going to apply unless you have already done them.
-I recommend as your Financial Coach to make sure these are in place right now.
+Of course, if your job just laid you off, these will not apply unless you have already done them.
+As your Financial Coach, I recommend making sure these are in place right now.

 Have an Emergency Fund.

-Three to six months of expenses is best, but I would suggest if you know you are coming home, just start stockpiling as much money as you can.
-Go on a complete spending freeze and save all the money you can come up with to an emergency fund until you can get to that 3-6 month expense amount.
+Three to six months of expenses is best, but I would suggest that you start stockpiling as much money as you can if you know you are coming home.
+Go on a complete spending freeze and save all the money you can come up with to an emergency fund until you get to that 3-6 month expense amount.